Builds

 Progression rollout

 A progressive rollout is a method of deploying a build update where you update servers only when they're empty.
-Game Server Hosting waits for your matchmaker to deallocate the server if it has any connected players.
+Multiplay Hosting waits for your matchmaker to deallocate the server if it has any connected players.

 Forced rollout

 A forced rollout is a method of deploying a build update where you force servers to update even if the server has connected players.
-If players are connected when you start a forced rollout, Game Server Hosting kicks the players from the server.
+If players are connected when you start a forced rollout, Multiplay Hosting kicks the players from the server.